EXIN BCS Professional Certificate in Agile Business Analysis (BAPROABA) Exam Syllabus

 Topic Details Weights

-• definition of Agile
+• definition of business agility

 2. The Agile Manifesto

-- 8 wastes of Lean
+- eight wastes of Lean (TIMWOODS)

 10%

-3. Characteristics of Agile methods
+2. Agile methods

 10%

-• project stakeholders: project manager, program manager
+• business/governance stakeholders: project sponsor, business manager, project manager, program manager

 10%